CFSS-MACSS/course-site/content/homework/explore-data/index.md

 # Acknowledgments

-* This page has been developed starting from Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.
+* This page has been developed starting from Sabrina Nardin and Benjamin Soltoff’s “Computing for the Social Sciences” course materials, licensed under the CC BY-NC 4.0 Creative Commons License.

 <!--
 [^clean]: For the purposes of this assignment, some data cleaning of the underlying raw data have been performed.
-You can view the data cleaning code [here](https://github.com/cis-ds/rcis/blob/master/data-raw/mass-shootings.R).
+You can view the data cleaning code [here](https://github.com/CFSS-MACSS/rcis/blob/main/data-raw/mass-shootings.R).
 -->